Pangolin trade

 In Asia, pangolin meat is considered a delicacy and consumption demonstrates status amongst the countries’ elite and growing middle classes.

-Pangolins’ tongues have also been incorporated into special soups, whilst its blood is drained for drinking and used in tonic wines.
+Pangolins’ tongues have also been incorporated into special soups, whilst their blood is drained for drinking and used in tonic wines.

 Please donate to help us end this brutal trade.